 The Massachusetts Breastfeeding Coalition (MBC) was founded May, 1996 as a non-profit organization.
 It arose out of a need for a statewide coalition that would coordinate the efforts of many diverse breastfeeding advocacy groups in the Commonwealth.
+We are a 501c(3) organization.

 Our mission is to improve public health by transforming our culture: making breastfeeding the norm through education, advocacy, and collaboration.